agenieus/SKILLHARVEST-DATA-ANALYSIS-ACADEMY-STUDENT-DATA-SURVEY/README.md

 ## Project Overview
 This project is to tell a story about the academy population demography based on metrics sych as Country of residence, marital status,gender, education, profession, etc.

-## The Project Objectives
-Demographics- this summarizes employee statistics such as age group, gender, marital status, etc,

-Employee wellness provides insights to performance ratings, job satisfactions, work life balance.

-Attrition Analysis I shows employee attrition by job roles, departments, years in current role, etc.

-Attrition Analysis II shows attrition by monthly income, overtime, etc.

 ## Data Sources
-The Raw data was provided by all interns in the academy; filling a survey form in xlsx format.
+The Raw data was provided by all interns in the academy; filling a google survey form.
 Raw Data consisted of 45 rows and 10 columns; totals 450 data entries of the data analysis interns of the training academy.
 ![](rawdata.png)

 ## Tools Used for Analysis